meganrenae21/life-bingo/README.md

 This will tell you the versions of Node.js and npm your system is currently running, if they are installed.
 If not already installed, you can download the appropriate [Node.js installer](https://nodejs.org/en/download/) for your operating system.
 Make sure to download from the LTS tab, as these versions have been tested with npm.

 If you install Node this way, npm will come prepackaged with it, so no separate installation is necessary.
-Navigate to your desired path in the terminal, then run:
+Navigate to your desired path in the terminal, and then:

   ```
+  # clone this repository
   git clone https://github.com/meganrenae21/life-bingo.git

+  # navigate to the folder where this repo was saved

   cd life-bingo

+  # install the app
   npm install

+  # start the app (you will run this each time you want to open the app)
   npm start
   ```